UCSB Academic Senate

 • individuals whose impartiality may be questioned due to the circumstances surrounding the case.
 In these cases, the department should determine whether a reasonable person with the relevant facts of the case would question the referee’s impartiality.

-Providing context: CAP finds the single most common deficiency in department letters is the lack of substantive context for judging the importance of items in the bio-bibliography.
+Providing context: CAP finds the single most common deficiency in department letters is the lack of substantive context and evidence for judging the importance of items in a bio-bibliography.
 Simply enumerating items does not add information above and beyond the bio-bibliography, which is the document of record.
 For example, if the candidate has received an award, the department should explain the nature of the award, its selectivity, and its significance.
-Regarding university and departmental service, the department should describe the effort, effectiveness, and impact of such service.
-On teaching, the department should provide context for the ESCI scores and students’ comments with respect to the nature and size of courses taught and any extenuating circumstances that may have affected the outcomes.
-On mentoring, the department should indicate the candidate’s opportunity to mentor relative to graduate student numbers and areas and the candidate’s effectiveness as mentor rather than simply providing a list of mentees.
-Mentoring effectiveness can be manifested in student awards, job placement of graduate students, active participation of students in conferences, and so forth.
-Regarding diversity, chairs are strongly encouraged to highlight contributions to diversity and equal opportunity, and to evaluate both the effort made and the effectiveness of the activity.
-For more information, see the Winter 2022 AP Newsletter: Contributions to Diversity, Equity, and Inclusion in Faculty Merit Reviews.
+Regarding university and departmental service, the department should describe the effectiveness, impact, and effort of such service.
+On teaching, the department should provide context for the Student Evaluation of Teaching (or SET) scores and students’ comments with respect to the nature and size of courses taught and any extenuating circumstances that may have affected the outcomes.
+On mentoring, the department should indicate the candidate’s opportunity to mentor relative to undergraduate and graduate student numbers and areas and the candidate’s effectiveness as mentor rather than simply providing a list of mentees.
+Mentoring effectiveness can be manifested in student awards, job placement of graduate students, active participation of students in conferences, and so on.
+Regarding diversity, equity, and inclusion, chairs are strongly encouraged to highlight the impact of any contributions and to evaluate the effort made and the effectiveness of the activity.

 Department vote: Departments should report only one (i.e. the final) vote and recommend only one action, regardless of internal deliberations that may have involved more than one possible recommendation.

-Defining period of review for newly hired faculty: The start date of the review period for a new faculty member in their first personnel review is the date of the CV in the candidate’s appointment case; it is not the effective start date of the appointment itself.
+Defining period of review: The start date of the review period for a new faculty member in their first personnel review is the date of the CV in the candidate’s appointment case; it is not the effective start date of the appointment itself.
 In this way, the candidate is given appropriate credit for accomplishments (publications, grants, awards, etc.) that have occurred in the time period between applying for the position and the start of employment.

 Use of external letters: CAP carefully reads external referee letters; there is no need for them to be quoted at length in department letters.
 Of course, select quotations in the context of the department’s analysis are appropriate.